Austin Wiley: Freshman

 Wiley made his debut for the Tigers on December 18, 2016, tallying nine points, three rebounds and two blocks in a 76–74 win over Mercer.
 He finished his freshman year with averages of 8.8 points, 4.7 rebounds and 1.4 blocks in 18 minutes per game.

 FBI investigation

-Before Auburn's exhibition game on November 2, 2017, the school announced that it would hold Wiley and teammate Danjel Purifoy out of games indefinitely due to eligibility concerns raised over the ongoing FBI investigation into the Chuck Person bribery scandal.
+Before Auburn's exhibition game on November 2, 2017, the school announced that it would hold Wiley and teammate Danjel Purifoy out of games indefinitely due to eligibility concerns raised over an ongoing FBI investigation into the Chuck Person bribery scandal.
 On January 12, 2018, the NCAA ruled that Wiley would regain his eligibility in the 2018–19 season, ruling him ineligible for the remainder of the 2017–18 season.
 Wiley was one of 69 players to enter the 2018 NBA Draft Combine, although he would return to Auburn to properly play for them for at least his junior season.

 Junior

 As a junior, Wiley averaged 6.9 points, 4.0 rebounds, and 1.3 blocks per game.
 He was hampered by injuries and underwent surgery after the season.
-However, he was a part of Auburn's first ever Final Four team.
+However, he was a part of Auburn's first-ever Final Four team.